The 2018-19 school year, brought to you by these students.

-Each summer, the Lilly Center employs a handful of Grace College students to help manage scientific studies, plan for the next season of K-12 programs, and help manage collaborative projects, like the Lakes Festival.
-From early May to mid-August, most of the following students work full days at the Lilly Center.
+Each school year, the Lilly Center employs a handful of Grace College students to help manage scientific studies, develop and execute K-12 programs, and help manage collaborative projects, like the Lakes Festival.
+From early August to mid-May, these students spend part of their weeks at the Lilly Center.

 The aquarium team is responsible for the management of the fish room.
 They feed the fish, clean their tanks and make sure they stay healthy.
 The team also takes care of a handful of other creatures, including turtles, frogs and crayfish.
 On any given day, the team could be laminating fish ID books, running to the store for supplies or cleaning Lilly Center community tanks.
-This summer, our aquarium team members are Alex, Ben and Riley.
+This year, our aquarium team members are Alex, Ben, Riley, Isaac, Jacob, Alauna and Maison.

-The research team members are our “boots on the ground” every week during the summer.
-They regularly sample 14 regional lakes and 12 key stream sites.
-The team also helps with special projects; this summer, those include a study on zebra mussels and a study on the impact boating may have on the bottom of a lake.
+The research team members are our “boots on the ground” every week during the school year.
+They sample 12 key stream sites on a bi-weekly basis.
+The team also helps with special projects; this year, those include a study on zebra mussels and a study on the impact boating may have on the bottom of a lake.
 When they aren’t in the field, the students are crunching numbers and taking care of equipment.
-This summer, Hayden, Jed, Eli and Aaron are on the team.
+The team includes Ryan, Jared, Eddie, Megan, Jed, Eli, Landon, Claire, Ryanne and Aaron.